Willard

 Where to Watch Willard

-Willard is available to watch free on Peacock, Plex, Tubi TV, Vudu Free and Kanopy.
-It's also available to stream, download and buy on demand at Amazon Prime, Peacock Premium, The Roku Channel, Amazon and Google Play.
+Willard is available to watch free on Peacock, Tubi TV, Vudu Free and Kanopy.
+It's also available to stream, download and buy on demand at Amazon Prime, Amazon Prime, Peacock Premium, The Roku Channel, Apple TV, Amazon, Google Play and Vudu.
 Some platforms allow you to rent Willard for a limited time or purchase the movie and download it to your device.

 • Release Date